00015775/CorrNet/macOS_en.md

 # CorrNet—continuous sign language recognition (MAC OS adaptation and reproduction guide)

-This document provides a set of successful reproduction on * * MAC OS/Apple Silicon (M1/M2/M3) * *.
+This document provides a set of successful reproduction on ** MAC OS/Apple Silicon (M1/M2/M3) **.
-* * Complete operation flow of **CorrNet continuous sign language recognition system (CSL-Daily model) * *.
+** Complete operation flow of **CorrNet continuous sign language recognition system (CSL-Daily model) **.

 Because the official project is mainly oriented to **Linux+CUDA**, the original code will encounter some compatibility problems on macOS.
 For example:

--MPS does not support some 3D pooling operations.
+- MPS does not support some 3D pooling operations.
 -ctcdecode cannot compile on macOS.
 Decode failed because of the dictionary structure of-CSL-Daily.
--Some modules do not consider the automatic switching of CPU/MPS.
+- Some modules do not consider the automatic switching of CPU/MPS.
--demo.py can't read the picture sequence correctly on macOS.
+- demo.py can't read the picture sequence correctly on macOS.

-This reproduced document provides a complete set of * * processes that can be run from scratch on macOS * *, including:
+This reproduced document provides a complete set of ** processes that can be run from scratch on macOS **, including:

--Environment configuration
+- Environment configuration
--Decoder adaptation (pyctcdecode instead of ctcdecode) -MPS/CPU automatic selection
+- Decoder adaptation (pyctcdecode instead of ctcdecode)
+- MPS/CPU automatic selection
--demo.py+decode.py completely rewritten.
+- demo.py+decode.py completely rewritten.
--Multi-picture input and multi-video format processing -Optimization of result decoding stability -Troubleshooting of Common Errors
+- Multi-picture input and multi-video format processing
+- Optimization of result decoding stability
+- Troubleshooting of Common Errors

 You can run the project, load the CSL-Daily model, and do continuous sign language recognition with picture sequences or videos just by following the documents from top to bottom.